 Tagging Reviews:

-As we have got 17, 66,748 reviews, the reviews having star ratings 4,5 are tagged as positive reviews with 1,2 star ratings are tagged as negative reviews.
-Don’t consider the reviews having star ratings 3 because they are neutral.
+As we have 17 66,748 reviews, the reviews with star ratings of 4,5 are tagged as positive reviews, with 1,2 star ratings tagged as negative reviews.
+Please don’t consider the reviews having star ratings 3 because they are neutral.

 df['star_rating']=df['star_rating'].astype(int) #convert the star_rating column to int